etn-ccis/blui-react-component-library/docs/Drawer.md

 </div>

-# DrawerLayout
+# Drawer Layout

-The `DrawerLayout` component is used to provide the appropriate resizing behavior for your main application content when used in conjunction with a PX Blue `Drawer`.
-It accepts a `Drawer` as a prop, and the main page content is passed in through child elements.
+The `<DrawerLayout>` component is used to provide the appropriate resizing behavior for your main application content when used in conjunction with a PX Blue `<Drawer>`.
+It accepts a `<Drawer>` as a prop, and the main page content is passed in through child elements.

 <div style="width: 100%; text-align: center">
     <img width="100%" style="max-width: 600px" alt="DrawerLayout with labels" src="./images/drawerLayout.png">
 </div>

-## DrawerLayout Usage
+## Drawer Layout Usage

 ```tsx
 import { Drawer, DrawerLayout } from '@pxblue/react-components';